• Home

 Next Steps

-Citizens Advice Bureau offers free legal advice for criminal injury compensation, to book an appointment, please call 9221 5711.
-We can also assist with drafting Freedom of Information requests, provide guidance with the victim impact statements and completing the application forms.
+Citizens Advice Bureau assists with drafting Freedom of Information requests, provides guidance with the victim impact statements and completing the application forms.
+To book an appointment, please call 9221 5711.
 Alternatively, you can also lodge a claim for criminal injuries compensation online using the eCourts Portal.

 As a victim of crime, you can also receive support from the Victim Support Service.